 Skip to main content

-How to count the number of sheets of a workbook?
+Count the number of sheets

 Count the number of sheets in a workbook SHEETS function